The search is over! You found a house and the sellers have accepted your offer. Does

 Earnest Money Delivery

 When you made your offer, you included a check for an earnest money deposit.
 This money will be credited to your down payment and other costs at closing.
-You need to make certain that the funds are already transferred into the checking account and available at the time you make the offer because the check will be deposited when the offer is accepted.
-This money is supposed to be from your funds, not from a loan, and a lender may ask for financial statement showing where the money originated.
-The check will be returned to you if your offer is rejected, or if the seller counters your offer and you don’t
+You need to ensure that the funds are already transferred into the checking account and available at the time you make the offer.
+The check will be deposited when the offer is accepted.
+This money is supposed to be from your funds (not from a loan), and a lender may ask for financial statement showing where the money originated.
+The check will be returned to you if your offer is rejected or if the seller counters your offer and you don’t accept the counter.

-Unless you are purchasing a newly constructed home, the Realtor who helped you sift through Colorado Springs homes for sale to find that perfect fit has probably recommended that an inspection be conducted.
+Unless you are purchasing a newly constructed home, your real estate agent has probably recommended an inspection.
 Your offer will contain a contingency clause making the sale dependent upon the home satisfactorily passing that inspection within a specified time frame.
-This timeframe is usually 10 days.
-It’s best to call immediately after the offer is accepted; inspectors frequently book several days in advance and you don’t have time to waste.
+This time frame is usually 10 days.
+It’s best to call immediately after the offer is accepted.
+Inspectors frequently book several days in advance and you don’t have time to waste.

-If you are willing to do any minor repairs noted on the inspection, no action is required.
+No action is required if you are willing to do any minor repairs noted on the inspection.
 The inspection period will end and you will be bound by the contract.
 If the repairs are more costly, you can ask the seller to complete them or renegotiate the price accordingly.

-Title Insurance Commitment – A title insurance commitment is provided by a title insurance company and guarantees that there are no potential claims against the property title which would threaten the buyer’s ownership.
+A title insurance commitment is provided by a title insurance company and guarantees that there are no potential claims against the property title that would threaten the buyer’s ownership.
 This is something every seller must obtain, but what many buyers don’t realize is that they will also have to provide a title insurance commitment.
 This

-assures the lender that the buyer has not done anything during the contract period, such as having a contractor conduct work, which could create a lien.
+assures the lender that the buyer has not done anything during the contract period (such as having a contractor conduct work) that could create a lien.

-Walk-Through – Most real estate contracts allow the buyers to walk through the property one more time 2 to 3 days before closing.
-This is not a time to look for old problems which should have been discovered by the inspector; it is a chance to make certain agreed upon repairs have been completed and that no new damage has occurred.
+Most real estate contracts allow the buyers to walk through the property one more time 2 to 3 days before closing.
+This is not a time to look for old problems which should have been discovered by the inspector.
+It is a chance to make certain agreed upon repairs have been completed and that no new damage has occurred.

 Are you looking for an experienced Realtor to show you Colorado Springs homes for sale?
 Then meet Susanna Haynie.
 She is ready to guide you through the entire process of finding your dream home.
-Call or Text: 719-321-0800, or click the picture below to schedule a free 30 minutes Q&A call with her.
+Call or text: 719-321-0800, or click the picture below to schedule a free 30 minutes Q&A call with her.